For New Students applying to study at Renton Technical College

 International students do not qualify for financial aid and must be able to provide certification of adequate financial support prior to being issued an I-20.
 Tuition and fees must be paid at the time of registration for classes each quarter.
 Failure to pay may jeopardize continuing in classes and meeting the requirements of your visa.

-(Tuition & fees based on 15 credits & varies according to the program requirements)
+(Tuition & fees based on 20 credits/12 months.
+Varies according to the program requirements.)

 |F-1 or M-1|